wp-plugins/frontpage-slideshow/readme.txt

 * v 0.5 : important bug fix when the plugin is loaded before jQuery and some CSS improvement
 * v 0.6 : improving the loading of javascript frameworks needed, the shortcode funtionnality added, alternative picture option added, when no link is set, the URL of the post can be used
 * v 0.6.1 : minor bug correction (replacing php short tags by long ones)
+* v 0.7 : allow to use the WP Text Widget to display the slideshow by inserting the shortcode onto the text itself, modify the original WP Text Widget to allow the use of all other shortcodes

 == Screenshots ==